MartinAltmayer/pytest_aws_config/README.md

 > ... write some code ...
 > pytest tests  # execute tests
 ```
 Whoops!
 These tests just ran with access to your production account.
-Hopefully everything was correctly mocked / patched.
+Hopefully everything was correctly mocked or patched.

 ## Installation